Israel uses military expertise to join commercial space race

 By Ari Rabinovitch

-HAIFA, Israel Israel is embarking on a five-year mission to stake its claim on a crowded new frontier, the $250 billion a year commercial space market.
+HAIFA, Israel, March 4 Israel is embarking on a five-year mission to stake its claim on a crowded new frontier, the $250 billion a year commercial space market.

 Ben-Israel hopes the country will capture at least a three percent market share, but it faces competition from global technology giants looking for new markets and industries.
 Some firms are already pushing the boundaries of technology, such as Virgin Galactic founder Richard Branson's project to take tourists into space for $250,000 a ticket.